kubeflow/community/proposals/pytorch-elastic-proposal.md

 ## Design and Implementation

-We introduce the design and implementation based on the all-in-one operator.
+We introduce the design and implementation based on [kubeflow training-operator](https://github.com/kubeflow/training-operator).

 ## API/CRD